kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/Generating-KS-with-App-Tokens.md

 Customers who wish to implement the Application Token will need to have their Kaltura technical account representative set up a user in the Backend with Operator (or higher) roles.
 You will not be able to proceed until you have a user with these roles.

-## Setting Application Token for Applications
+## Setting Application Tokens for Applications

 To set the Application Token for applications requires both technical account representative and customer functions, which are detailed in the next sections.

 ### Technical Account Representative Steps

 1. Using the Kaltura API for creating users (api_v3/service/ottuser/action/register), create a user that represents the application.